garykac/pathmonkey/README.md

 ## Mutual Cut Line

-Even though Inkscape has a Cut operation, I never seem to be able to remember which line will cut and which one is doing the cutting.
+Even though Inkscape has a Cut operation, I never seem to be able to remember which line will be cut and which one is doing the cutting.
 Also, sometimes I want them to cut each other and keep all the segments.

-Given 2 lines that intersect:
+So, given 2 lines that intersect:

 <img src="images/lines-init.png" width="200px">

-This will generate the 4 segments where they divide each other:
+This extension will generate the 4 segments where they divide each other:

 <img src="images/lines-cut.png" width="200px">

-Note that this leaves the original lines in place, so you'll need to delete them if you no longer want them around:
+Note that this leaves the original 2 lines in place, so you'll need to delete them if you no longer want them around:

 <img src="images/lines-selected.png" width="200px">